Office – (501) 663-2424

 Stewart Smith is a lifelong Presbyterian who was born as a preacher’s kid in Charlotte, NC.
 He moved to Arkansas while in the first grade and grew up in the Graham Memorial Presbyterian Church in Forrest City.
 He served on one of the earliest versions of the Presbytery of Arkansas Youth Council while in High School.
 He graduated from Trinity University in San Antonio, TX with a degree in Accounting and became a member of First Presbyterian Church in San Antonio where he was elected a deacon.
 After several years of work with Diamond Shamrock Refining and Marketing Company he experienced a call to the ministry and attended Austin Presbyterian Theological Seminary.
 While there he did a year-long internship at the St. Andrew Presbyterian Church in Lynchburg, VA and served for a year as a student co-pastor at the Youngblood Memorial Presbyterian Church in Robinson, TX.
 After graduation from seminary Stewart served as Associate Pastor of the First Presbyterian Church in Fort Smith, AR for seven years.
 In 2001 he accepted a call to become pastor of the First Presbyterian Church in Springdale and served there until accepting the call to become General Presbyter in October of 2015.
 In the Presbytery of Arkansas he has served on the Camps and Conferences Committee, the Christian Education Committee, the Committee on Preparation for Ministry and the Committee on Ministry.
 He served as Moderator of the Presbytery in 2007 and moderated the General Council in 2008.
-Stewart is married to Laura, an elementary school teacher in Maumelle and they have two sons, Ryan and Alex and a daughter-in-law Jessica who is married to Ryan.
+Stewart is married to Laura, an elementary school teacher in Maumelle and they have two sons, Ryan and Alex.
 In his spare time, Stewart enjoys biking, jogging, golf, skiing and watching sports year round.

 Leslie Belden has a commitment to serving Christ through the Presbyterian Church U.S.A. that was planted in her before she was born.
 Leslie was baptized at Graham Memorial Presbyterian Church in Forrest City, Arkansas, and was nurtured in her faith by that congregation as well as Park Hill Presbyterian Church of North Little Rock, First Presbyterian Church of Paragould, First Presbyterian Church of Jonesboro, First Presbyterian Church of Pine Bluff, and First Presbyterian Church of Jacksonville, Arkansas.
-Leslie graduated from the University of Arkansas with the Bachelor’s degree in architecture, which remains one of her passions, especially the fields of historic preservation and community planning.
+Leslie graduated from the University of Arkansas with a Bachelor’s degree in architecture, which remains one of her passions, especially the fields of historic preservation and community planning.
 But through her commitment to the church, and her leadership as a Ruling Elder and a member of the Presbytery of Arkansas’s Committee on Ministry, she felt called to ordination as a Teaching Elder.
 Leslie received her Master of Divinity and Doctorate in Ministry from Louisville Presbyterian Theological Seminary, and was ordained as the Associate Pastor of First United Presbyterian Church in Fayetteville in 1995.
 Leslie has served the PC(USA) on the General Assembly, Synod, and Presbytery levels of governance.
 She is married to Ted Belden, whose commitment to our denomination and service to God through it mirrors her own.
 Avid Razorback fans, they enjoy spending much of their time together with their two daughters and their families at sporting events, encouraging their three grandchildren to prioritize God, family, and the Arkansas Razorbacks.

 Moderator of the Coordinating Team